 - Pinch of cayenne (or more to taste-- add carefully, it's very spicy!)

 - Note: I live in an area with a lot of great kosher markets, so I've never had trouble finding any of the items in this recipe with kosher for Passover certification.
 However, I'm told that in some places brown sugar and cider vinegar can be tough to track down with a KFP hechsher.
-If that is true in your area, feel free to swap cider vinegar for white vinegar, and brown sugar for white sugar.
+If that is true in your area, feel free to swap cider vinegar for wine vinegar or Passover-approved white vinegar (not balsamic), and brown sugar for white sugar.
+Also, if you need to make this gluten free, use gluten free matzo meal for Passover!

 - Drain your two cans of pineapple chunks and reserve the juice.